 Established with a gift from Charles & Miriam Nelson, this poster competition gives students an opportunity to showcase their research into entrepreneurship.

-- FRIDAY - APRIL 24, 2015
+FRIDAY - APRIL 20, 2018

 Bud Albin Challenge Round*

 In the Bud Albin Challenge, students will present advanced research and a plan for starting or enhancing a business to a panel of industry judges.
 Six teams will advance to the Paul J. Holloway Prize Innovation to Market championship round.

-Holloway Prize Innovation-to-Market Competition
+Paul J. Holloway Prize Innovation to Market Competition*

 The final stage of the Holloway Prize Innovation-to-Market Competition, established to honor New Hampshire entrepreneur Paul J. Holloway, highlights select individuals or teams who present well-defined research as a plan to bring an innovative product or service to market.